SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 **Algorithms** are a **sequence of steps**, necessary for the completion of a certain task and for gaining some expected result, something like a "recipe".

-For example, if we fry eggs, we follow some recipe (an algorithm):
+For example, if we boil an egg, we follow some recipe (an algorithm):
-- warm up the oil in a pan
+- you should turn on the stove
-- break the eggs inside it
+- take a pot and pour water in it
-- wait for them to fry
+- place the pot on the stove and put the egg inside
-- move them away from the stove
+- bring the water to boil and cook for 5 minutes

 Similarly, in programming **the computer programs execute algorithms**: a sequence of commands, necessary for the completion of a certain task.